Wright State University-Main Campus

 ---|---|---|

-The following schools are located within 200 miles radius from Wright State University-Main Campus
+Nursing schools located within 58 miles radius of Wright State University-Main Campus

 Miami University-Hamilton